kchu-projects/hiking-tips/mt_fuji_tips.md

 occasional rock path where you might crawl on all fours as you try to navigate the rocky slope.
 You might have to constantly watch your step.

+One tip I can give is that during sections with stone stairs, put your feet right next to the bottom of the stair.
+Lift one foot over the edge and then bring your other foot over.
+The idea is to save energy, and you won't exert as much effort as you minimize the "diagonal" movement.
+The diagonal movement will be maximized if you try to step from one stair and directly to the next.
+Repeat for all stairs until you reach the top.

 Higher up on the Yoshida route, on a clear day, you will be able to see Lakes Kawaguchi and Yamanaka.
 You might even get to see Enoshima in the distance.